Here are some tips to introducing a bottle and some tips if they refuse.

 Tips when introducing the bottle:

 - If breastfeeding, working with a lactation consultant can help balance breast and bottle feeding.
-If solely feeding at breast, introducing the bottle after two weeks and before 10 weeks is ideal if you are planning on pumping milk in future.
-Waiting after 10 weeks can lead to more refusal.
+If solely feeding at breast, introducing the bottle after two weeks and before 4 weeks is ideal if you are planning on pumping milk in future.
+You can wait, but waiting after 10 weeks can lead to more refusal.

 - Sometimes having the alternate caregiver wearing something that smells like you can help.